1962 Singaporean integration referendum: Campaign

-Strongly against the referendum, the Barisan Sosialis called for a boycott of the referendum, telling supporters to submit blank votes in protest of the "rigged" referendum.
-Over 144,000 blank votes were cast, over a quarter of all votes.
-That move had been anticipated by the ruling PAP government, as seen by the insertion of a clause that stated that all blank would be counted as a vote for the option that wins the most votes if there was no outright majority or that blank votes would be counted as Option A.
+Strongly against the referendum, the Barisan Sosialis called for a boycott of the referendum, telling supporters to submit blank votes in protest of the "rigged" referendum, since the alternative options were not favoured by them.
+Over 144,000 blank votes were cast, which amounted to over a quarter of all votes (26%).
+That move had been anticipated by the ruling PAP government, as seen by the insertion of a clause that stated that all blank votes would be counted as a vote for the option that wins the most votes if there was no outright majority or that blank votes would be counted as Option A.

-The mass media campaign fielded by both sides was extremely heated, many of the leaders on both sides broadcast radio shows in several languages.
+The mass media campaign fielded by both sides was extremely heated, with many of the leaders on both sides broadcasting radio shows in several languages.
+Lee Kuan Yew notably launched a campaign known in his own words as The Battle For Merger, to win the electorate over with a series of 12 radio talks aired between 13 September 1961 and 9 October 1961.
+They were broadcast in English, Malay, and Mandarin.